Besides the skills of

 shot.
 The lead can get no advice, but the other team members need to be able to

-convert information from those deliveries to arrive at an aim line useful for
+convert information from these lead deliveries to arrive at an aim line useful for

 their own shots.
 Therefore, team members must know their partners’ bowls.
 For